Assessment and Evaluation

 The process of evaluation will depend upon the specific goals and assessment tests utilized.
 The steps in an evaluation process typically include:

-- The testing/assessment process typically takes between 30 minutes to 4 hours, depending upon the type of evaluation.
-Some assessments may take a bit longer, and some can take as long as 8 hours or more.
-If 100 minutes or more will be needed, the testing process will be broken up into several sessions.
+8. The testing/assessment process typically takes between 3 to 20 hours, depending upon the type of evaluation.
+Some assessments may take a bit longer

 - Recommendations regarding social and emotional needs